MarkDPierce/cult-of-sleep/event-signup.md

 ![alt text](./static/img/character-event-attendance.png)

+---
-# Removing/Updating yourself in a Raid Event
+# Removing or Updating yourself in a Raid Event

 When you sign up for an event the last message you will receive is the character attendance message that lets you update the status or set notes.
 However, after a certain amount of time, this message gets purged from the events channel and you will have to go through the following to update attendance or change characters.